tshort/FunctionalModels.jl/README.md

 Background
 ----------

-This package is an experiment in doing non-causal modeling in Julia.
+This package is for non-causal modeling in Julia.
 The idea behind non-causal modeling is that the user develops models based on components which are described by a set of equations.
 A tool can then transform the equations and solve the differential algebraic equations.
 Non-causal models tend to match their physical counterparts in terms of their specification and implementation.

 Causal modeling is where all signals have an input and an output, and the flow of information is clear.
 Simulink is the highest-profile